 Centre members regularly prepare and submit responses to government consultations in the UK and beyond; contribute to newspaper, television and radio debates; engage in dissemination and debate through practitioner and public policy fora (including online), and engage with NGOs and politicians in consultation on legislative and policy change.

-In this way, work produced by members of Durham Human Rights Centre continues to help bring about real legal and public policy change in the UK and beyond.
+In this way, work produced by members of Durham Human Rights and Public Law Centre continues to help bring about real legal and public policy change in the UK and beyond.